maxxiimo/the-front-end-manifesto/chp3-foundation-styles.md

     \- [Getting Compass to Work With Rails 3.1 (and 3.2)][Get Compass to Work]

-Commit your changes and that's it!
+Commit your changes and restart the server.
+That's it!
 You now have Compass and all that it brings available to you.

 Some additional resources for working with Compass include: